StockNews.com Begins Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research report released on Saturday.
+StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research note issued to investors on Tuesday morning.
 The brokerage issued a sell rating on the mining company’s stock.

 International Tower Hill Mines Price Performance

 A hedge fund recently raised its stake in International Tower Hill Mines stock.
-Renaissance Technologies LLC raised its holdings in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 187.3% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 215,462 shares of the mining company’s stock after buying an additional 140,462 shares during the quarter.
-Renaissance Technologies LLC owned 0.11% of International Tower Hill Mines worth $211,000 at the end of the most recent quarter.
-Institutional investors own 55.34% of the company’s stock.
+Renaissance Technologies LLC boosted its stake in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 187.3% during the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 215,462 shares of the mining company’s stock after buying an additional 140,462 shares during the period.
+Renaissance Technologies LLC owned approximately 0.11% of International Tower Hill Mines worth $211,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 55.34% of the company’s stock.

 International Tower Hill Mines Ltd. is a mineral exploration company, which engages in the acquisition and exploration of mineral properties.
 It holds the right to acquire interest in an advanced stage exploration project in Alaska, known as the Livengood Gold Project.
 The company was founded by Jeffrey A.